Revenue from Contracts with Customers – Other Accounting Items

 Article 3 in a 3 part series

-Adopting the new revenue recognition standard, FASB ASC 606 – Revenue from Contracts with Customers, may pose numerous challenges for construction contractors.
+Adopting the new revenue recognition standard, FASB ASC 606 – Revenue from Contracts with Customers, may pose numerous challenges for engineering and construction contractors.
 Not only is it important to understand the five-step process for determining how and when to recognize revenue, it is also important to be aware of industry specific impacts.
 Part one in this series, “What Construction Contractors Need to Know about FASB ASC 606 – Revenue from Contracts with Customers”, briefly touched on its impacts on accounting for combining contracts, contract modifications, and variable consideration.
 Part Two in this series covered three other areas of impact: (1) deferred contract costs; (2) contract losses; and (3) uninstalled materials.

 Lastly, here in Part Three in the series, we will touch on the four key remaining areas of impact: (1) contract assets and liabilities; (2) claims; (3) completed contract method; and (4) financial statement disclosures.